Discharge quenching mechanism and performance of RPWELL with tunable 3D printed resistive plates, charge evacuation in semiconductive glass RPWELL and discharge quenching for Cryogenic-RWELL over a wide range of resistivity: RPWELL detector characterization

 The gain drop as a function of source rate does not show a clear dependence on thickness or resistance in the current configuration.
 This might be different when irradiating the entire detector area instead of using a collimated source.

 In the second set of measurements we compared RPWELL configurations with resistive plates of a similar thickness and different resistance in the range 15~M$\Omega <$ R$_s <$ 33~G$\Omega$, 9~M$\Omega <$ R$_b <$ 2.5~G$\Omega$.
 The results are shown in figure~\ref{fig: gain_vs_R}.
 As can be seen, the effective gain curves shift to higher voltage values for increasing resistivity.
-This effect could be caused by both a local voltage drop due to the current flowing in the resistive plate, and to a reduced weighting field as the material properties are more similar to those of a dielectric \cite{jash2022electrical}.
+It is also possible to observe a deviation of the gain trend from exponential, starting at around 1700~V and more pronounced for the most resistive sample.
+This effect hints to a local voltage drop due to the current flowing in the resistive plate, which might also cause the shift of the gain curves.
+The latter might also be due in part to a reduced weighting field as the material properties are more similar to those of a dielectric \cite{jash2022electrical}.
 A possible way to discriminate between the two phenomena would be recording the flowing currents to measure the absolute gain of the detector, which is not affected by the weighting field.
-The gain drop as a function of source rate does not show a clear dependence on resistance, except for the most resistive sample.
-All the curves show a saturated gain regime, except for the one related to the plate with lowest resistance.
-This points toward a transition region in which the resistivity becomes sufficient to allow operation in the presence of quench discharges: 15 M$\Omega <$ R$_s <$ 600~M$\Omega$, 9~M$\Omega <$ R$_b <$ 150~M$\Omega$, 4~M$\Omega \cdot$cm $< \rho <$ 66~M$\Omega \cdot$cm
+The gain drop as a function of source rate does not show a clear trend for the dependence on resistance, except for the most resistive sample.
+All the curves show a highly saturated gain regime towards the upper end of the dynamic range, except for the one related to the plate with lowest resistance.
+This points toward the existance of a transition region in which the resistivity becomes sufficient to allow operation in the presence of quenched discharges: 15 M$\Omega <$ R$_s <$ 600~M$\Omega$, 9~M$\Omega <$ R$_b <$ 150~M$\Omega$, 4~M$\Omega \cdot$cm $< \rho <$ 66~M$\Omega \cdot$cm